Robots vs humans, last-mile and innovation were hot topics at Nordic Delivery Conference 2016

 Get an overview of the hot topics and themes among speakers, participants and exhibitors at this year’s Nordic Delivery Conference in this #NDC16 summary.

-Nordic Delivery Conference 2016 took place 9 June in Copenhagen.
+Nordic Delivery Conference 2016 took place 9 June in Copenhagen and was hosted by Delivery Management software company Consignor.
 600 participants from the e-commerce, logistics, transport and software industry attended the conference where the program featured speakers from around the world right from Silicon Valley in California to Shanghai in China.
 The main theme for the conference was competitive delivery, which each speaker had his or her own approach that shaped the focus of the day.

 The main focus of the day became robot technology vs human contact.
 Where many speakers focused on the timesaving, quality and economic benefits of introducing more robot technology in the delivery industry.
 The main speaker, Anna Kirah, remained critical towards the increasing use of robot technology.